 For More Information:

 To find out more about this training course download the brochure here.
-To find out when the course is being offered in your area, view our public course calendar or contact your local Aladon Network Member or The Aladon Network at +1 (910) 399-3867 or by email at firstname.lastname@example.org.
+To find out when the course is being offered in your area, view our training schedule or contact your local Aladon Network Member or The Aladon Network at +1 (910) 399-3867 or by email at firstname.lastname@example.org.

 Download the Aladon Training Courses brochure here.

 If you need help justifying this course, please download this business case letter and revise as needed.